GitHub - afreidah/s3-orchestrator: Multi-backend S3-compatible proxy with quota management, replication, and rebalancing

 Database

-The orchestrator connects to PostgreSQL via pgx/v5 connection pools and auto-applies versioned migrations on startup using goose.
-Migration files are embedded in the binary and tracked via a goose_db_version table — only unapplied migrations run.
-Six tables are created:
+• PostgreSQL — required for multi-instance deployments.
+Connects via pgx/v5 pools and auto-applies versioned migrations on startup using goose; migration files are embedded in the binary and tracked via a goose_db_version table so only unapplied migrations run.

 Table Purpose